Rice Stuffed Peppers

-Let’s talk about this Broccoli Cheese Vegetarian Stuffed Peppers Recipe.
+Let’s talk about this Broccoli Cheese Rice Stuffed Peppers recipe.
 We all have our favorite comfort foods…

 The broccoli-cheese-rice combo always leaves me satisfied and cozy, like I’m wrapped in a big fuzzy blanket.
 Although this beloved American dish is tantalizing, broccoli rice casserole is not normally the most healthy meal to serve your family and is often overlooked.

-Today I’m sharing my version of broccoli rice casserole, but in the form of leaner vegetarian stuffed peppers.
+- Better-for-you – This recipe makes a lean vegetarian version of stuffed peppers.
 By reducing the fat and calories, then upping the veggie factor, I gave a healthy makeover to my comfort food of choice.

 - Old El Paso Green Chiles – Bold flavor for a bold dish.
 Plus, Old El Paso makes it easy with their canned Green Chiles.